 - Designation of supplies.
 Supplies such as stretch-wrap and pallets can be designated for a specific product type and their use will be solely limited to that product type.

 - Quarantine of rejected items.
 Rejected pharmaceutical items must be appropriately identified and quarantined to prevent their use.
-Similarly, incomplete or incorrect packaging for any item should result in removal of that product from the product pool until it can be repackaged or discarded.
+Similarly, incomplete or incorrect packaging for any item should result in removal of that product from the available inventory pool until it can be repackaged or discarded.